 And that’s the point.
 If the world’s largest buyer can walk away from America’s signature crop for a season, what happens when the same tactic is applied to the building blocks of national power — semiconductors, lithium, rare earths, gallium, or AI hardware?
 The soybean standoff is a preview of something larger: an era where the threat isn’t annihilation, but interruption.

+Chief Operating Officer of Atlas.
 When I am not running Atlas operations, I write and focus on the economy, capital markets, strategic foreign policy, and innovation in the defense sector.
+MBA in quantitative finance.